Aknotofknots/Flow-er/README.md

 # A School project for the vocational school Lernia

 ##### **What is it ? -**
 * A social community app where you can comment on games and digital entertainment news posts brought in from IGN.
-This is made via the [News API](https://newsapi.org/)
+The news are provided via the [News API](https://newsapi.org/)

 ##### **What did you use to build it ? -**
 *  Scaffolding - [create-react-app](https://github.com/facebookincubator/create-react-app)